 The use of precast wall elements resulted in additional savings.
 For erection of the waterproof basement, Drytech applied cavity walls of 35 cm thickness and an element width of primarily 3 m.
 A wall area totaling around 1,500 m² and a 1,250 m² waterproof ground slab were erected with the Drytech system.

-Fair-faced concrete walls for representative purposes
+Fair-faced concrete walls

 Because the wine-pressing house of the Abril winery is also intended for representative purposes, the basement levels will be available to interested viewers taking a tour of the estate.
 For Drytech sealing technicians this meant that, unlike normal execution of waterproof basements, the concrete walls of the lower levels are not simply rendered, but kept in their original state as decorative fair-faced concrete walls.
 This required that the resin that leaked out be directly removed to prevent traces of the resin from remaining on the concrete.